Neutron star evolution with the Bemfica-Disconzi-Noronha-Kovtun viscous hydrodynamics framework: Introduction

 On the other hand, at the heart of the BDNK framework is the freedom to choose the hydrodynamic frame, an important property that MIS does not have.\footnote{Typically, MIS formulations work in the Landau or Eckart frames, since they are very natural in terms of organising the hydrodynamic expansion.} Using this freedom, one can choose the parameters/functions that specify the frame to be suitable functions of the system's variables and thus prescribe the characteristic velocities of the system.
 These velocities can be specified a priori, independently of initial data or the evolution of the variables (and their derivatives), and hence ensure the well-posedness of the evolution equations.
 Therefore, the BDNK framework can potentially be well-posed in a wider range of situations than the corresponding MIS formulations, which provides strong motivation to explore viscous effects in neutron star mergers within this framework.
 That said, a word of caution is due; even if the BDNK evolution equations are well-posed, the system may not be in the hydrodynamic regime, in which case the BDNK framework would not necessarily provide an accurate description of the relevant physics.

-In this paper, we go beyond the state-of-the-art and use the BDNK equations to simulate the dynamics of neutron stars.\footnote{We note that recently, \cite{caballero2025neutronstarradialperturbations,Redondo-Yuste:2025ktt} studied linear perturbations of neutron stars using the BDNK formulation.} More precisely, we study radial, spherically symmetric oscillations of an isolated neutron star treating the fluid fully non-linearly whilst keeping gravity non-dynamical for simplicity (Cowling approximation).
+In this paper, we go beyond the state-of-the-art and use the BDNK equations to simulate the dynamics of neutron stars.\footnote{We note that recently, linear perturbations of viscous neutron stars have been studied using the BDNK formulation \cite{caballero2025neutronstarradialperturbations,Redondo-Yuste:2025ktt} and other viscous relativistic hydrodynamics frameworks \cite{Mendes:2025oib}.} More precisely, we study radial, spherically symmetric oscillations of an isolated neutron star treating the fluid fully non-linearly whilst keeping gravity non-dynamical for simplicity (Cowling approximation).
 We use a simple model for the equation of state and transport parameters as a first study in this direction.
 Moreover, we do not include the evolution of the rest mass density equation in our description.
 In this setup, we perform long-time evolutions and study the non-linear evolution of small perturbations, as well as evaluate the effect of the viscosity and the use of different hydrodynamic frames.

 This paper is structured as follows.
 In Section \ref{section:BDNK_formulation}, we provide a brief overview of the BDNK formulation.
 We will outline its 3+1 decomposition and the adaptations to spherical symmetry, including the numerical methods we use for performing simulations.
 The equation of state is also specified.
 In Section \ref{simuNS}, we present the numerical results of our simulations.
 This is followed by an analysis of the quasi-normal mode frequency spectrum and the decay rate of the fundamental mode.
 Throughout this paper, we work in geometric units $G=c=1$.
 Unless otherwise stated, we use Greek letters $\mu, \nu, ...$ that run from $0$ to $3$ to denote spacetime indices, and Roman indices $i,j,...$ that run from $1$ to $3$ to denote spatial indices.
 We adopt Einstein's convention for summing over indices, and our metric signature is taken to be mostly positive.